 Nuclear Medicine Safety

-The VCU Department of Radiology, nuclear medicine specialists use the newest imaging technologies and the “ALARA” principle (As Low As Reasonably Achievable) to carefully select the amount of radiotracer that will provide an accurate test with the least amount of radiation exposure to the patient.Learn More About Our Safety Office
+The VCU Department of Radiology, nuclear medicine specialists use the newest imaging technologies and the “ALARA” principle (As Low As Reasonably Achievable) to select the amount of radiotracer needed to provide an accurate test with the least amount of radiation exposure to the patient.Learn More About Our Safety Office